 Some localities further limit eligibility for incentives to developments that include a specified share of dedicated affordable housing.
 (Learn more about establishing incentives or requirements for affordable housing.)

-Portland, OR has streamlined the development approvals process to encourage the creation of accessory dwelling units (ADUs); however, the city goes a step further by also offering financial incentives.
+Portland, Oregon has streamlined the development approvals process to encourage the creation of ADUs; however, the city goes a step further by also offering financial incentives.
 Ordinarily, construction of an ADU would trigger the need to pay a System Development Charge.
 This fee is paid to “buy in” to municipal infrastructure, such as water, transportation, environmental services, and parks, and can exceed $10,000 for residential units.
-In 2010, Portland passed a System Development Charge waiver, which exempted newly- built or converted ADUs from the fee for three years.
-The exemption has been extended twice since then, most recently for another two years in 2016.
+In 2010, Portland passed a System Development Charge waiver, which exempted newly-built or converted ADUs from the fee for three years.
+In 2018, Portland’s City Council voted to permanently extend the waiver, with the condition that ADUs are not used for short-term rental housing for a period of 10 years.

 - Cities Provide Incentives to Increase Urban Multifamily Development, Commercial Investment Real Estate magazine – This article describes incentives that cities are offering to encourage adaptive reuseProcess of converting a structure or landscape for usage different from what it was originally designed for, such as converting old warehouses into loft apartments. of older properties, particularly in downtown neighborhoods.